CannonWilson/CannonWilson/README.md

 I have completed three projects for my Oculus Quest 2, including: VR meditation, AR basketball, and AR obstacle courses.
 I am also involved with a volunteer project creating an engaging game to teach English to kids and refugees, as well as a side-project to build a website that shows off local artists and galleries in the Amarillo area.

+If you haven't yet, make sure to check out CannonWilson.com.
 Please send me an email at CannonGWilson@gmail.com if you are interested in collaborating!